 4. Leverage your current skills to land peripheral roles

 Roles that seem vastly different often have overlapping duties or skills.
 These are called transferable skills, and they can help you get a foot in the door.
 Often, making the change to a role you really want without the relevant skill set is less of a leap and more a step-by-step crossing.
 For example, if you are currently a journalist and aspire to be a surgeon, it’s only reasonable for that switch to take some time (and patience).

 But that’s no reason to be discouraged.
-Think of ways you can leverage your current job and skills to gain some exposure into the industry you are keen to join: arrange for some in depth features of surgeons, apply to be part of the hospital’s media relations team – think out of the box, and plan!
+Think of ways you can leverage your current job and skills to gain some exposure to the industry you are keen to join: arrange for some in-depth features of surgeons, apply to be part of the hospital’s media relations team – think out of the box, and plan!